-A Chartered Engineer is expected to have a comprehensive understanding of new and existing technology, practices, and standards in their field of engineering and an ability to successfully deal with circumstances which fall outside of the range of current knowledge or practice.
+An Incorporated Engineer is expected to have a comprehensive understanding of the technology, practices, and standards in their field of engineering and an ability to identify when circumstances fall outside of the range of current knowledge or practice.
+They are not routinely expected to be working beyond the range of current standards or knowledge; this being a characteristic associated with a Chartered Engineer.

-The normal approach is to study two technical modules at Masters level from a University MSc course.
+The normal approach is to study two technical modules at Bachelors level from a University engineering course.
 An alternative is to undertake a work based learning project, although whether this is a suitable option will depend on the nature of the work that is being undertaken.

-If selecting Masters level modules the following should be confirmed:
+If selecting Bachelors level modules the following should be confirmed:

-- The modules are at Masters level (not all modules in an MSc course will necessarily be at this level) - The modules are pure engineering or science based.
-(Modules involving management e.g. project management, management of technology, etc. are not acceptable.
+- The modules are at final year Bachelors level (i.e. they are not introductory modules) - The modules are pure engineering or science based.
+(Modules involving management - e.g. project management, management of technology, etc. - are not acceptable.
 Modules in manufacturing may cover both technical and management aspects but should be checked to confirm that they have a technical focus.) - How many CATS points the modules are worth (the Plan needs to provide a minimum of 30 CATS points, i.e. two modules of 15 points each or 3 of 10 points each)

-If claiming MSc modules - please attach full module descriptors, ensuring the academic learning outcomes are detailed within them.
+If claiming Bachelors modules - please attach full module descriptors, ensuring the academic learning outcomes are detailed within them.
 In this case the learning outcomes do not have to be repeated on the form.